caprijopi-alt/ppe-detection-yolov8/docs/governance_checklist.md

 - **Review process:** every flagged frame is reviewed by a site supervisor before any action.
 The model output is a worklist, never a decision.
-- **Decision owner:** [FILL: role, e.g. site safety supervisor]
+- **Decision owner:** site safety supervisor
 - **No adverse action** is taken against an individual on the basis of a model output alone.
-- **Monitoring:** [FILL: e.g. a sample of N frames per week re-checked manually to catch drift as site conditions and the workforce change.]
+- **Monitoring:** a sample of 50 frames per week re-checked manually to catch drift as site conditions and the workforce change.

 ## 7. Licence and rights